hack-gpon/hack-gpon.github.io/_ont/ont-technicolor-afm0002.md

 ```
 ## Increasing the length of the software version from 13 to 14 characters
-`omci_app` has an hard-coded limit of 13 characters for the software version, which is too low.
+`omci_app` has a hard-coded limit of 13 characters for the software version, which is too low.
 We can binary patch it to increase it to 14 (or more, if you dare/need)
 ```
 JVhEWjAwNCUAAAAIAAgACAAAAAAAAAAAAAAAAAAAAABvbWNpX2FwcG9tY2lfYXBwH4sIAAAAAAAA
 AwMAAAAAAAAAAAAfiwgAAAAAAAADY2BoYGZgYFjh9Uq/aNcZQdXsOh3R5ktr/fd0sTEwcuTnJmfG